TUESDAY, 1 MAY 2007

 TUESDAY, 22 MAY 2007

 A few days ago I talked with [someone close to me], and she told me how bad things are going – money, property on the market, second child on the way, husband that cannot handle stress.
-I realized I couldn’t really identify with her problems, and because I couldn’t identify, my options for encouragement and advice were limited: “Hang in there!” isn’t always appropriate.
+I realised I couldn’t really identify with her problems, and because I couldn’t identify, my options for encouragement and advice were limited: “Hang in there!” isn’t always appropriate.

 What can you say?
 If you say one thing, the other person says something else that undermines the relevance of your advice or the effectiveness of your encouragement.
 So you find yourself in a position where you are looking for something that cannot be argued with, something that does not depend on something else to happen first for the advice or encouragement to be valid.
 Hang in there … for what?
 Because things will change?
 If they don’t change, “Hang in there!” sounds pretty hollow.